ph-root/I-proxy/README.md

 Usage : python3 I-proxy.py -f [file.txt] -t [type of proxies] -o [output folder]

                 help:
-                -f the PATH of file contain the proxies you want to check -t http,https,socks4,socks5 or ALL to check all types -o name of folder to save the output in
+                -f the PATH of file contains the proxies you want to check -t http,https,socks4,socks5 or ALL to check all types -o name of folder to save the output in